Kanchanop6509650229/ticket-customer-service/README.md

 - Spring HATEOAS
 - OpenAPI/Swagger for documentation
 - Flyway for database migrations
-- OpenRouter API for LLM chatbot (in place of OpenAI)
+- DeepSeek API for LLM chatbot (in place of OpenAI)

 ## Getting Started